Pear Puff Pastry with Goat Cheese, Rosemary & Honey

 • Cut pastry into six 4-inch squares and place on the prepared baking sheet.
 Prick each square all over with a fork.
 Spread each square with a spoonful of goat cheese, leaving a ½ inch border.

-• Top each square with pears—season with black pepper.
+• Top each square with sliced pears, a few fresh rosemary leaves, and season with black pepper.

 • Bake for 20 to 25 minutes, rotating the pan halfway through or until the pastry is puffed and golden and the pears are soft.